QGS4 Google Slides: Insert

 - share and collaborate with others

-Citation: A citation is a written reference to a specific work (book, article, dissertation, report, musical composition, etc.) by a particular author or creator which identifies the document in which the work may be found.
+Citation: A written reference to a specific work (book, article, dissertation, report, musical composition, etc.) by a particular author or creator which identifies the document in which the work may be found.

 Hyperlink: Text or object linked to a specific web site, object online, or to another location on a slide, or an external file.